Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 Despite the cold-starting issues that diesel engines by design will have, they settled on diesel rather than petrol/gasoline power.
 The compressed air starter used in the T34 greatly alleviated any concerns about starting a tank under freezing conditions, with a dead battery.

-The father of General Herbert Norman Schwarzkopf Jr.† was stationed in Tehran to coordinate Lend-Lease supplies to the Soviet Union.
-Gen. Schwarzkopf’s book is a worthwhile read, as it includes second-hand accounts on the situation on the ground, which he relays from stories his father told him, and letters received by his mother.
+The father of General Herbert Norman Schwarzkopf Jr. was stationed in Tehran to coordinate Lend-Lease supplies to the Soviet Union.
+Gen. Schwarzkopf’s book is a worthwhile read, as it includes second-hand accounts of the situation on the ground, which he relays from stories his father told him, and letters received by his mother.

 BANNER I